Flicker

 License

-Flicker is open source software licensed under the MIT License.
+Flicker is open source software licensed under the GNU Affero General Public License v3.0.

 Changelog